Honor the middle of the week and all things Wednesday-related using these fun and wonderful Wednesday writing prompts for students.

 - Describe how to solve a word problem in math. #wordproblemWednesday

 - Sketch a scene that reflects something that you do every Wednesday.
 Then write at least 2 paragraphs that describe your drawing.

 - Write a few similes to describe Wednesday.
-See examples of kid-friendly similes if you need help.

 - List all the words (2-letter, 3-letter, 4-letter, 5-letter, 6-letter, 7-letter, and 8-letter) that you can make using the letters from the term Wednesday.

 - Write 10 words related to Wednesday.
 Then compose a poem that contains all of the words.

 - W.E.D.N.E.S.D.A.Y – Create an acrostic poem using the word Wednesday.